saucelabs/sauce-docs/docs/basics/best-practices/using-attributes-tests.md

 title: Using Attributes to Identify Tests
 sidebar_label: Using Attributes to Identify Tests
 ---
-By assigning unique attributes (e.g., test name, tags, and build ID) in your test capabilities, you can then apply these annotations to filter results on your Sauce Labs Test Results and Archive pages.
+By assigning unique attributes (such as test name, tags, and build ID) in your test capabilities, you can then apply these annotations to filter results on your Sauce Labs Test Results and Archive pages.
 Although not required, following this best practice can make it easier to monitor tests and builds in your CI pipeline.

 You can set these capabilities to be any combination of letters and numbers.
 To differentiate between builds, it's also a good practice to add a timestamp or CI job/build number at the end of your build tag.